Reedzit/startup/README.md

 ## Startup HTML Deliverable
 - **HTML Pages**
   - index.html is the page to login where you can sign in or sign up.
+You can access this page by navigating to startup.deckofdeath.click or clicking on "Home" on the navigation menu in the application.
   - newWorkout.html is the page to configure your workout and begin.
+You can access this page by clicking on the "Begin New Workout" button on the navigation menu.
   - workoutbegins.html is the page that shows up as you are completing the workout.
 It displays the current workout with the corresponding card and a stop watch to track your time.
+You can access this page by going to New Workout and pressing the begin button.
   - history.html is the page where you can track your workout history with the time it took to complete it and the date you completed it.
+You can access this page by clicking on "Workout History" in the navigation menu.
   - friends.html is the page where you can connect with friends and see the progress your friends have made.
+You can access this page by clicking on "Friends" in the navigation menu.
   - about.html is the page that gives information about what the deck of death is and the goal and capabilities of the deck of death web application.
+You can access this page by clicking "About" in the navigation menu.
+- **Simon HTML** is deployed to simon.deckofdeath.click
+- **Application Images** were generated using Imagen 3 AI software.
+- **Database** will be implemented to keep track of signed up users and friends of each users along with their workout data.
+- **WebSocket** will be implemented to let friends know when they are working out.
+This is shown with a notification ribbon at the bottom of each page.